JavaHammes/room4A.dev/content/posts/cuckoo_filters.md

 Check out [Probabilistic Filters by Example](https://bdupras.github.io/filter-tutorial/) for an interactive comparsion of Cuckoo and Bloom filters in action.

-## Implementing a Cuckoo Filter in C
+## Implementing a Cuckoo filter in C

 Now the fun begins.